Hollow Beads with Christine Dumont

 Rollers: a regular acrylic roller and a narrower roller approximately 20mm diameter.
 A length of rigid plastic tubing from a hardware store is fine

-- This website and its content are copyright Cassis Ltd, ©Cassis Ltd 2017.
+• This website and its content are copyright Christie Dumont, ©Christine Dumont 2023.
 All rights reserved.
 You do not have permission to redistribute or reproduce part or all of the contents in any form other than the following: